openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 * Internet Explorer 6-10.
 Support for Internet Explorer 6 and 7 is deprecated; PEG.js doesn't officially support these browsers, though all the tests pass.
 * Firefox 12+.
-* Chrome 19 and Node 0.8.14.
+* Chrome 19 and Node 0.10.5.
 * Safari 5 (Windows).

 ## Building

 The BCV Parser uses the following projects (none of them is necessary unless you want to edit the source files or run tests):

-* [Coffeescript 1.4.0](http://coffeescript.org/) for compiling into Javascript.
+* [Coffeescript 1.6.2](http://coffeescript.org/) for compiling into Javascript.
 * [PEG.js 0.7.0](http://pegjs.majda.cz/) for the parsing grammar.
-* [Jasmine 1.2.0](http://pivotal.github.com/jasmine/) for the testing framework.
+* [Jasmine 1.3.1](http://pivotal.github.com/jasmine/) for the testing framework.
 To run tests, install it in the project's `/lib` folder.
 * [Closure](http://code.google.com/closure/) for minifying.

 The language's grammar file is wrapped into the relevant `*_bcv_parser.js` file.
 The `space` rule is changed to use the `\s` character class instead of enumerating different space characters.
 The current version of PEG.js doesn't support the `\s` character class, so we post-process the output to include it.

 ### Build Instructions

 1. In `src`, create a folder named after the [ISO 639 code](http://www.loc.gov/standards/iso639-2/php/code_list.php) of the desired language.
-For example: `fr`
+For example: `fr`.
 2. Create a data.txt file inside that folder.
 Lines that start with `#` are comments.
 Lines that start with `$` are variables.
-Lines that start with an OSIS book name are a tab-separated series of regular expressions.
+Lines that start with an OSIS book name are a tab-separated series of regular expressions (a backtick following an accented character means not to allow the unaccented version of that character).
 Lines that start with `=` are the order in which to check the regular expressions (check for "3 John" before "John," for example).
 Lines that start with `*` are the preferred long and short names for each OSIS (not used here, but potentially used in a Bible application).
 3. In `bin`, run `01.add_lang.pl [ISO code]` to create the `src` files.
-For example, `01.add_lang.pl fr`
+For example, `01.add_lang.pl fr`.
 4. In `bin`, run `02.compile.pl [ISO code]` to create the output Javascript files and tests.
-This file expects `pegjs` to be available in your `$PATH` and `coffee` to be in `/usr/local/bin`.
-For example: `02.compile.pl fr`
+This file expects `pegjs` to be available in your `$PATH` and `coffee` to be in `/usr/bin`.
+For example: `02.compile.pl fr`.

 ## Purpose